oracle-livelabs/apex/proof-of-concept/4-improving-tasks-todos/improving-tasks-todos.md

     You should now be in Page Designer with **Page 9: Task-ToDos** loaded.

 2. You need to update the query defined for To Dos.
-Within Page Designer, in the Rendering tree (left pane), click **Project Task Todos**.
+Within Page Designer, in the Rendering tree (left pane), click **Task Todos**.
 In the Property Editor (right pane),
     - For Source: **SQL Query**.

     ![set SQL Query as source](images/set-sql-query.png " ")